Brownfields Assessments Project

 Heya, I'm just curious.
 Has anyone considered setting up a project where folks get paid for turning in litter?
 It might help boost economy, get some of the homeless some financial help for in return of not leaving an absolute mess. $10 a full trash bag or something at minimum, so it can cover a meal w/ a drink and tax.

-BerryMad asked about 1 year ago
+BerryMad asked over 1 year ago

 Thank you for your question.
 While we do not currently have a program that pays people in the community to pick up and turn in litter, the City of Vancouver hosts regular volunteer opportunities citywide to pick up litter.
 For more information on this and other resources for picking up litter in your neighborhood, visit the City's Litter Removal website